MicrosoftDocs/power-automate-docs/articles/guidance/planning/various-types-process-automation.md

 The next question you might have is: what if I have an application that Power Automate doesn't have a connector for, and I can't create a custom connector because the app doesn't have an API?
-This is where *robotic process automation*<!--note from editor: I spelled this out again because we're defining the term here.-->
+This is where *robotic process automation*<!--note from editor: I spelled this out again because we're defining the term here.--><!--tayoshi:OK, thanks-->
 (RPA) comes in.
 You can use RPA to create automation even in older systems that don't have an API.
 With RPA, you automate applications by teaching Power Automate to mimic the mouse movements